tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard4/tf.contrib.learn.DNNClassifier.md

 DEPRECATED FUNCTION

 THIS FUNCTION IS DEPRECATED.
-It will be removed after 2016-10-13.
+It will be removed after 2016-10-30.
 Instructions for updating:
-This method inspects the private state of the object, and should not be used
+This method will be removed after the deprecation date.
+To inspect variables, use get_variable_names() and get_variable_value().

 - - -